 (1996) Syntactic acquisition in bilingual children: Autonomous or independent?Studies in Second Language Acquisition, 18, 1–25.

 (1998) Expressive vocabulary development and word combinations of Spanish–English bilingual toddlers.
 American Journal of Speech–Language Pathology, 7, 46–56.

 2016.
 Nonnative Speakers Do Not Take Competing Alternative Expressions Into Account the Way Native Speakers Do.
 Language Learning 66:1 ► pp. 60 ff.

 Sun, He, Marc H. Bornstein & Gianluca Esposito

 2021.
 The Specificity Principle in Young Dual Language Learners’ English Development.
 Child Development 92:5 ► pp. 1752 ff.

 Valentini, Alessandra & Ludovica Serratrice

-This list is based on CrossRef data as of 19 november 2021.
+This list is based on CrossRef data as of 9 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.